Guide · updated July 2026

 • Established product with a long track record

-• Pricing hard to verify on the vendor site — treat numbers as reported
+• Pricing hard to verify on the vendor site — confirm before you buy

 • Automation is campaign-centric, not AI-reply-centric